 UKCP is excited to announce its first in-person conference since 2019.
 This conference will explore the evolving landscape of psychotherapy.

-The conference will span 1.5 days, with the first day for UKCP members only, will feature a half-day afternoon session, dedicated to a General Meeting and the new UKCP strategy.
-On the second day, attendees will enjoy a full day of clinical content, delving deeper into the theme of Psychotherapy in a Changing World and what this means for psychotherapy practice.
+The conference will span one and a half days.
+The first day is for UKCP members only and will feature a half-day afternoon session, dedicated to a general meeting and the new UKCP strategy.
+On the second day, attendees will enjoy a full day of clinical content, delving deeper into the theme of psychotherapy in a changing world and what this means for psychotherapy practice.
 With two streams of content available, members can select sessions from either the main room or a breakout room, ensuring a tailored experience.

 A few of the topics to be covered: